cemreefe/MarkdownBlogger-Test/source/blog/i-hate-password-managers.md

 And voila, an example password; `13.koom?4`

-Logging into `amnesty.org`.
+As a second example let's say I'm logging into `amnesty.org`.

-Here are the details as separate tables for each website:

 | Step                                  | Result  |
 |---------------------------------------|---------|